sealx017/PredLMM/README.md

 ## Data Description

-The example data files provided are generated following the simumlation of section (3.2.1) of the main manuscript.
+The example data files provided are generated following the simulation of section (3.2.1) of the main manuscript.
 In the folder named "Data", there are

 * a phenotype file: "example_pheno.csv"
 * a covariate file: "example_covar.csv"